 #2.
 Medical Malpractice Claims Involving Children

 As with most states in the nation, children under 18 in Illinois cannot file lawsuits independently but are instead reliant on a parent or legal guardian to file the claim.
-Illinois allows up to eight years to file a medical malpractice lawsuit on behalf of the child.
+Illinois medical malpractice statute of limitations allows up to eight years to file a medical malpractice lawsuit on behalf of the child.
 You must file any medical malpractice lawsuits that seek compensation for expenses and impacts of an injury to a child before the child’s 22nd birthday.

 #3.
 Affidavit of Merit

 In Illinois, medical malpractice claimants wishing to file their claim in court must provide an affidavit of merit.
-This is a document signed by your attorney that states that they have reviewed your case with a health care professional who teaches or practices the same area of medicine as the subject of your claim.
+This is a document signed by your attorney that states that they have reviewed your case with a healthcare professional or medical expert who teaches or practices the same area of medicine as the subject of your claim.

 If the attorney cannot consult with a health care professional before filing the medical malpractice lawsuit in court, they must do so within 90 days after filing the claim.